jusrojasrod/Desempe-o-Sectorial/README.rst

 Check ETF's behaviour from two sides:

-1. WHat is the most valuated economic sector?
+1. What is the most valuated economic sector?
 2. What are the most valuated companies within each econimic sector?